DomanskiFilip/rust-text-editor/README.md

 Copyright (c) 2026 Filip Domanski

-CATdesktop is provided for personal, non-commercial use only.
+quick notepad is provided for personal, non-commercial use only.
 You may view, download, and run the application or source code for your own personal purposes.

 You may not:
 - Redistribute, host, or publish the code or application in any form, whether modified or unmodified.